US lists wolverine as threatened species, citing climate change

 Nov 29 (Reuters) - The North American wolverine, a fierce mountain predator closely related to badgers and skunks, gained U.S. protection as a threatened species on Wednesday under a Biden administration policy citing threats to the animal's snowy habitat from climate change.

-Listing of the wolverine as threatened reverses a 2020 Trump administration determination that such a classification was unwarranted, leading to a federal court ruling in Montana last year requiring the U.S. Fish and Wildlife Service to reconsider.
+The listing under the Endangered Species Act reverses a 2020 Trump administration determination that such a classification was unwarranted, leading to a federal court ruling in Montana last year requiring the U.S. Fish and Wildlife Service to reconsider.

-The agency under the Obama administration first proposed listing wolverine for Endangered Species Act protection in 2013.
+The agency under the Obama administration first proposed listing wolverines for protection in 2013.

-The final rule issued by Fish and Wildlife on Wednesday lists the reclusive animal as threatened only in the contiguous United States, where fewer than 300 are believed to roam the high country of Montana, Idaho, Wyoming and Washington state.
+The final rule issued by Fish and Wildlife on Wednesday classifies the reclusive animal as threatened in the contiguous United States, where only about 300 are believed to roam the high country of Montana, Idaho, Wyoming and Washington state.

-The designation does not apply to wolverines in Alaska or Canada, where they number in the thousands.
+The designation does not apply in Alaska or Canada, where wolverines number in the thousands.

-Viable populations of wolverines once roamed expansive tracts of the northern Cascades, the Rocky Mountains and the Sierra Nevada before widespread trapping and poisoning severely diminished their numbers and range.
+Viable populations once roamed expansive tracts of the northern Cascades, the Rocky Mountains and the Sierra Nevada before widespread trapping and poisoning severely diminished their numbers and range.

-In listing them for protection, government biologists warned that remaining populations in the Rockies and Cascades were threatened primarily due to rising temperatures and declining snowpack that has increasingly fragmented wolverines' mountain habitat.
+In listing them for protection, government biologists warned that the few isolated populations remaining in the Rockies and Cascades were being pushed toward extinction primarily due to rising temperatures and declining snowpack that has increasingly fragmented wolverines' mountain habitat.

+Environmental groups, which originally petitioned the government to list wolverines as threatened in 1994, hailed Wednesday's move as long overdue.

+"This long-awaited decision gives the wolverine a fighting chance at survival," Earthjustice attorney Timothy Preso said in a statement.

 The wolverine is the largest land-dwelling species in the mammal family called Mustelidae, making it a close cousin of weasels, ferrets, skunks and badgers.